Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzApplicationGatewayPathRuleConfig.md

 ### -BackendHttpSettings
 Specifies an object reference to a collection of backend HTTP settings to be added to the gateway path rule configuration settings.
-You can create this object reference by using the New-AzureRmApplicationGatewayBackendHttpSettings cmdlet and syntax similar to this:
+You can create this object reference by using the New-AzApplicationGatewayBackendHttpSettings cmdlet and syntax similar to this:
-$HttpSettings = New-AzureRmApplicationGatewayBackendHttpSettings -Name "ContosoHttpSetings" -Port 80 -Protocol "Http" -CookieBasedAffinity "Disabled"
+$HttpSettings = New-AzApplicationGatewayBackendHttpSettings -Name "ContosoHttpSetings" -Port 80 -Protocol "Http" -CookieBasedAffinity "Disabled"
 The resulting variable, $HttpSettings, can then be used as the parameter value for the *DefaultBackendAddressPool* parameter:
 -DefaultBackendHttpSettings $HttpSettings
 The backend HTTP settings configure properties such as port, protocol, and cookie-based affinity for a backend pool.